-We believe that the interest rate risk related to our accounts receivable is not significant.
+Given the relatively short duration of investments in our portfolio we believe that the interest rate risk related to our accounts receivable is not significant.
 We manage the risk associated with these accounts through periodic reviews of the carrying value for non-collectability and establishment of appropriate allowances.
 We do not enter into hedging transactions and do not purchase derivative instruments.

 We operate in the United States only.
-We are primarily exposed to foreign exchange risk with respect to recognized assets and liabilities due to vendors in countries outside the United States which are typically paid in Euro and/or Danish Krone.
+We are primarily exposed to foreign exchange risk with respect to recognized assets and liabilities due to vendors in countries outside the United States which are typically paid in Euro.
 We do not enter into hedging transactions and do not purchase derivative instruments.